First: Concentrate on essentials

 Step 4: Describe your concern

 Before you begin with the actual remarks, you should let the recipient know what you expect from him.

-As a recipient, you read a text differently if you know that something has to be decided than if you only have to take note of something.
+As a recipient, you read a text differently if you know that something has to be decided than if you should only take note of something.
 For example, you could use the following categories: "Take note", "Decide until ...", "Have a conversation" or "Take action".